chinmaya-dehury/RADON-datapipeline-webinar/cloud-configuration/aws/README.md

 * Lambda function name
     * img-grayscale-nifi
     * img-watermark-nifi
+* Download the [img-grayscale-nifi](functions/img-grayscale-nifi) and [img-watermark-nifi](functions/img-grayscale-nifi) functions and deploy in AWS lambda service.

 ## Prerequisite (the following steps may not be required)
 Add a HTTP API Gateway